clojure-quant/infra-guix/DOC/SOFTWARE/emacs.md

 emacs -q -nw -l ~/.config/emacs/init.el

-# plugins
+# guix plugins
-When you install Emacs packages with Guix, the Elisp files are placed under the share/emacs/site-lisp/ directory of the profile in which they are installed.
-The Elisp libraries are made available to Emacs through the EMACSLOADPATH environment variable, which is set when installing Emacs itself.
+**installed emacs packages** are in share/emacs/site-lisp/ libraries are made available to Emacs through the EMACSLOADPATH environment variable

 export EMACSLOADPATH=/home/florian/.guix-profile/share/emacs/site-lisp/
 export EMACSLOADPATH=/home/florian/.guix-home/profile/share/emacs/site-lisp

+Additionally, autoload definitions are automatically evaluated at the initialization of Emacs, by the Guix-specific guix-emacs-autoload-packages procedure.
+If, for some reason, you want to avoid auto-loading the Emacs packages installed with Guix, you can do so by running Emacs with the --no-site-file option

+# important keybindings
+C = CTRL
+M = ALT or ESC
+e**x**ecute function M-x
+emacs eval expression    C-M-x zoom in/out using C-x C-+,

+# projectile

-projectile-switch-project  switch between projects treemacs  switch project tree on/off zoom in/out using C-x C-+,
+**projectile-grep** greps in project projectile-switch-project  switch between projects treemacs  switch project tree on/off

+# magit

+C-x g       git status

 The popular Ctrl-v (paste), Ctrl-c (copy), Ctrl-z (undo) can be enabled by typing: M-x cua-mode or by inserting =(cua-mode) in Emacs configuration file.
 It also supports the Vim key bindings by installing the evil package (M-x package-install evil).

 https://config.daviwil.com/emacs

-/home/florian/.guix-home/profile/libexec
-the emacs plugins are installed via a plugin that uses git. git needs to have GIT_EXEC_PATH installed.

-the github repo needs ssl certs

-export GIT_EXEC_PATH=/home/florian/.guix-home/profile/libexec/git-core
-export SSL_CERT_DIR=/etc/ssl/certs
-export SSL_CERT_FILE=/etc/ssl/certs/ca-certificates.crt

-Additionally, autoload definitions are automatically evaluated at the initialization of Emacs, by the Guix-specific guix-emacs-autoload-packages procedure.
-If, for some reason, you want to avoid auto-loading the Emacs packages installed with Guix, you can do so by running Emacs with the --no-site-file option (see Init File in The GNU Emacs Manual).